kojiro5150/phdss-instructions/probe.md

   Counterfactual's scenario comparison function is absorbed into The Strongest Counter-Argument and Coverage-Induced Blind Spots sections.
 See counterfactual.md retirement note for rationale.]
+            [date — LAYER 1 entry and section body guards added for Whose Perspective Is Absent.
+Run 19 Tier 2 review identified the heading firing twice in a single output — the first instance covered primary absent stakeholders, the second added aged care, ED, and First Nations workers.
+  Both sets of content are valid; the second instance is now prohibited.
+  All absent perspectives must be covered in the single instance.]

   PIPELINE POSITION: Runs after Surface Map, Epistemic Audit, META, and Reality Anchor.
 Receives: decision text, Director Governance Briefs, META-AUTHOR output,